Tips for Safe Hiking with your Dog in Big Bear Lake

 And make sure that if you Pack It In, you need to also Pack It Out!
 Protect our environment and do not leave trash, excrement or other debris in the wilderness.

-In the summer months, rattlesnakes can pose a threat to dogs out on the trails.
+In the warmer months, rattlesnakes can pose a threat to dogs - and humans! - out on the trails.
 It’s worth investing in rattlesnake aversion training to help protect your pooch from snake attacks.
-VCA Lakeside Animal Hospital offers training classes in June.
-Call (909) 866-2021 to inquire.
+Here are some snake info and aversion training websites to get you started: